TC

 Is dot.case the same as namespace notation?

-Similar, yes.
-Java package names (com.example.myapp) use dot notation to represent hierarchy, which is a form of dot.case.
+Very similar.
+Java package names (com.example.myapp) use dot notation to represent a directory-like hierarchy, which is a form of dot.case.
+The concepts overlap in practice, though 'dot.case' specifically refers to the naming convention while 'namespace notation' refers to the logical grouping.

 How is dot.case different from kebab-case?